The great debate when it comes to giving kids an allowance is whether or not it should be tied to chores.

-However, they also have chores that they’re expected to do without payment each day simply because they are a member of the family.
+However, they also have chores they’re expected to do without payment each day simply because they are a family member.

 A Help-Wanted Bulletin Board

-One thing I want to do as my girls get older is create a help-wanted bulletin board where my husband and I can post job descriptions and rates that the girls can choose from to earn extra money.
-I don’t want cajole them into doing these extra things, and I think creating a neutral place for them to browse and choose the ones that appeal to them (and they think are worth the money being offered in exchange for their time and effort) could be a really fun way to practice some of those skills.
-I also think it could grow over time to a place where they learn about negotiating, applying for jobs and so forth.
+As my girls get older, I want to create a help-wanted bulletin board where my husband and I can post job descriptions and rates that the girls can choose from to earn extra money.
+I don’t want to cajole them into doing these extra things, and I think creating a neutral place for them to browse and choose the ones that appeal to them (and they think are worth the money being offered in exchange for their time and effort) could be a really fun way to practice some of those skills.
+I also think it could grow over time to a place where they learn about negotiating, applying for jobs, etc.